MikesRND/vrtio/docs/quickstart.md

 This example demonstrates reading a VRT file with the high-level reader:
 - Automatic packet validation
-- Type-safe variant access (DataPacketView, ContextPacketView)
+- Type-safe variant access (RuntimeDataPacket, RuntimeContextPacket)
 - Elegant iteration with for_each helpers
 - Zero-copy access to packet data